boblemaire/IoTaWatt/Docs/influxDB.rst

 alert management, data visualization, and database management.
 The popular grafana visualization tools also work well with influxDB.

-IoTaWatt fully supports the influxDB HTTP API for sending data to influxDB at a specific interval of 5 seconds to one hour.
+IoTaWatt fully supports the influxDB HTTP API for uploading data to influxDB at a specific interval of 5 seconds to one hour.
 Like other similar IoTaWatt services, continuity of updates is maintained despite outages that may interrupt the communications.